Republic

 - School Domestic (domésticos tō̂n scholō̂n)

-- Provinicial Domestic (domésticos tō̂n thématos)
+- Provincial Domestic (domésticos tō̂n thématos)

 - Captain (catepánō)